Worldpay/hybris/sap-commerce-composable/worldpay-sap-composable/README.md

-# Worldpay Connector for the SAP Spartacus Storefront
+# Worldpay Connector for the SAP Composable Storefront

-The Worldpay Connector for SAP Spartacus Storefront is an Angular Library that provides the components to integrate WorldPay payment solutions with the SAP Commerce Cloud Spartacus storefront.
+The Worldpay Connector for SAP Composable Storefront is an Angular Library that provides the components to integrate WorldPay payment solutions with the SAP Commerce Cloud Spartacus storefront.

 ## About Worldpay from FIS